-CONVENIENCE TRANSLATION INTO ENGLISH OF EXPLANATORY NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2018 ORIGINALLY ISSUED IN TURKISH (AMOUNTS EXPRESSED IN TURKISH LIRA ("TL"), UNLESS OTHERWISE INDICATED.)
+CONVENIENCE TRANSLATION INTO ENGLISH OF EXPLANATORY NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2018 ORIGINALLY ISSUED IN TURKISH a.
+The products and services provided to members directly by KKB are presented below:

+(AMOUNTS EXPRESSED IN TURKISH LIRA ("TL"), UNLESS OTHERWISE INDICATED.)